 The Effect of Employing Helpers in Louisiana Workers Compensation

 Typically, the fact that an injured worker employs helpers to assist with his or her work indicates that the injured worker is an independent contractor, and therefore unable to receive workers compensation benefits from the principal/employer.

-However, there are instances where an injured worker who employees helpers is actually considered an employee and thus entitled to workers compensation benefits.
+However, there are instances where an injured worker who employs helpers is actually considered an employee and thus entitled to workers compensation benefits.

-So even though haulers frequently hire helpers and pay them from the per unit price he receive, Louisiana courts almost always classify haulers as employees or as independent contractors engaged in manual labor, and thus entitled to compensation.
+So even though haulers frequently hire helpers and pay them from the per-unit price he receives, Louisiana courts almost always classify haulers as employees or as independent contractors engaged in manual labor, and thus entitled to compensation.

 The fact that an injured worker supplies his or her own equipment (apart from the regular tools customarily provided by all manual laborers) is a factor indicating that he was operating a separate business enterprise, and thus will likely be regarded as an independent contractor, and therefore will not likely be able to recover workers compensation benefits from the principal/employer.

 But again, there are instances where an injured worker who supplies his or her own equipment is actually considered an employee and thus entitled to workers compensation benefits.
 And again, these cases typically involve hauler.